inspec/inspec/docs/resources.rst

 Syntax -- DONE
 -----------------------------------------------------
-A ``yaml`` InSpec resource block declares the configuration data to be tested.
-For example:
+A ``yaml`` InSpec resource block declares the configuration data to be tested:

 .. code-block:: ruby